First Time User? Sign Up Now

 The extramedullary lesions of these leukemias may be predominantly monoblastic or monocytic or an admixture of the two cell types.
 Immunophenotyping of these leukemias may reveal expression of the myeloid antigens CD13, CD33, CD117, CD14 ( + ), CD4, CD36, CD 11b, CD11c, CD64, and CD68.
 The differential diagnosis of acute monoblastic leukemia includes AML without maturation, minimally differentiated AML, and acute megakaryoblastic leukemia.
 The differential diagnosis of acute monocytic leukemia includes AMML and microgranular APL.

 An abnormal karyotype has been observed in approximately 75% of cases of acute monoblastic leukemia while approximately 30% of cases of acute monocytic leukemia are associated with an abnormal karyotype.
 Almost 30% of cases of acute monoblastic leukemia and 12% of cases of acute monocytic leukemia are associated with 11q23 genetic abnormalities involving the MLL gene.
-(Refer to the Acute myeloid leukemia with characteristic genetic abnormalities section of the Classification section of this summary for more information.)
+(Refer to the AML With Characteristic Genetic Abnormalities section of the Classification of Adult AML section of this summary for more information.)
 Mutation of FLT3, a receptor tyrosine kinase gene, has been observed in about 30% of cases of acute monocytic leukemia (approximately 7% in acute monoblastic leukemia).
 The translocation t(8;16)(p11; p13) (strongly associated with acute monocytic leukemia, hemophagocytosis by leukemic cells, and a poor response to chemotherapy) fuses the MOZ gene (8p11) with the CBP gene (16p13).
 Median actuarial DFS for acute monocytic leukemia has been reported to be approximately 21 months.

 Acute erythroid leukemias (FAB classifications M6a and M6b)